-Lower your expenses by getting one of these credit cards with no annual fee
+Lower your expenses by getting one of these credit cards with no annual fee | CNN Underscored

-Many people have been shrinking their household expenses during the pandemic, and one obvious way to cut costs is to eliminate the annual fee on your credit card.
-Fortunately, you can score a very rewarding credit card without ever paying an annual fee.
-Competition on the no-annual-fee front has intensified in recent years, and right now there’s a plethora of fee-free cards out there that offer compelling rewards and even sign-up bonuses.
+Many people focused on shrinking their household expenses during the pandemic, and one obvious way to cut costs is to eliminate the annual fee on your credit card.
+Fortunately, competition on the no-annual-fee card front has intensified in recent years, and right now there’s a plethora of fee-free cards out there that offer compelling rewards and even sign-up bonuses.

 CNN Underscored’s comprehensive credit card methodology compares every aspect of each no-annual-fee credit card to our “benchmark credit card” — the Citi® Double Cash Card — to determine which cards can potentially bring you maximum value in addition to lowering your balances.
 So check out our list of the best credit cards with no annual fee to decide which one will best fit your needs.